-María Claudia López Sorzano, Secretary of Culture, Recreation and Sports, Bogota (CO)
+María Claudia López Sorzano, Secretary of Culture, Leisure and Sport, Bogota (COlombia)

 María Claudia López Sorzano was Deputy Minister of Culture (2009-2015) and National Director of Heritage (2003-2009).
 As Deputy Minister of Culture, she led the national programs of Cultural Coordination, Encouragement of Creation and Research, Cultural Infrastructure and Social Security for creators and cultural managers, among others.